As House votes to impeach Trump, McConnell pushes 13 judge nominations through Senate - Local News 8

 Stephanie Dawkins Davis for the Eastern District of Michigan.

 The Senate confirmed McFarland by a 56-38 vote, primarily along party lines, Wednesday.
-Senators voted to cut off debate, or invoke cloture, on the Singhal nomination as well.
+Senators voted to cut off debate, or invoke cloture, on the Singhal nomination as well, before confirming him on Thursday.

 Supreme Court in 2020

-Note: UPDATE: This story has been updated with the results of the confirmation votes.